NVIDIA-AI-IOT/jetcam/README.md

 *  Set the camera to ``running = True`` to attach callbacks to new frames

-JetCam makes it easy to prototype AI projects in Python, especially within the Jupyter Lab programming environment installed by [JetCard](http://github.com/NVIDIA-AI-IOT/jetcard).
+JetCam makes it easy to prototype AI projects in Python, especially within the Jupyter Lab programming environment installed in [JetCard](http://github.com/NVIDIA-AI-IOT/jetcard).

 ## Setup